|

 With

-the European XJR-14 program idled, TWR then turned to their IMSA GTP
+the European XJR-14 program shuttered, TWR then turned to their IMSA GTP

 effort.
 In lieu of continued development of the Jaguar